riolet/rix/README.md

 Ritchie is an expressive and efficient language for the C ecosystem.
 Ritchie uses C libraries natively and generates easy to understand C code.
 It is named after the great computer scientist Dennis Ritchie, if not for whom we would all be programming in Visual Basic.

-There are five core principals behind Ritchie:
+There are five core principles behind Ritchie:

 1. Ease of programming, inspired by Python
 2. Fast, like C code
-3. Type safe, like Scala
+3. Type safety, like Scala
 4. Ability to go lower level and write C code
 5. No reserved keywords, everything is redefinable